top of page

 Jenna attended NYU Tisch Drama's Playwrights Horizons Theater School where she studied acting, design, playwriting, and directing.
 Throughout her time at NYU, she participated in numerous student productions as a director, intimacy coordinator, playwright, actor, set designer, assistant stage manager, and costume designer.
 Jenna believes that it is important to understand all of the different facets of theater so that everyone in a production feels respected and appreciated.

-Post college, Jenna began working with Open Hydrant Theater Company in the Bronx, whose mission is to represent underserved communities by providing an avenue for actors to take part in theater and to train to become professionals in the industry.
-While working with Open Hydrant, Jenna directed several self written plays, worked as a stage manager, and provided technical support.
+Post college, Jenna has worked with a variety of artists and theater companies.
+She has collaborated as a stage manager, playwright, and director with Open Hydrant Theater Company in the Bronx, whose mission is to represent underserved communities by providing an avenue for actors to take part in theater and to train to become professionals in the industry.
 Jenna also worked with Democracy Prep Arts in Harlem by teaching and directing elementary school kids in a production of Annie

-She is moved to make theater because there is a large cultural shift happening in America, and she wants to be part of that movement, especially within the arts.
+She is moved to make theater because there is a large cultural shift happening in America, and she wants to be part of positive change, especially within the arts.
 Because theater has the potential to make a widespread impact in the world, it provides her with the opportunity to really make a difference.
-Or, even if she makes a difference in the perspective of just one audience member, she considers it an important step in creating awareness and fostering an important conversation.
+Or, even if she makes a difference in the perspective of just one audience member, she considers it an important step in creating awareness and fostering essential conversations.

 bottom of page